ros2/rclc/rclc_parameter/README.md

 }
 ```

-On runtime, the variable `RCLC_PARAMETER_EXECUTOR_HANDLES_NUMBER` defines the RCLC executor handles required for a parameter server:
+At runtime, the variable `RCLC_PARAMETER_EXECUTOR_HANDLES_NUMBER` defines the rclc Executor handles required for a parameter server:

 ```c
 // Executor init example with the minimum RCLC executor handles required